-Since the release of the movie I, Tonya, which focuses on the life of figure skater Tonya Harding — including the attack on Harding’s fellow competitor Nancy Kerrigan — questions surrounding the real-life events, and the people involved in them, have resurfaced in a big way.
-One of those questions has to do with Harding's ex-husband Jeff Gillooly, and where he is now.
-He and Harding have since parted ways, but he did have some involvement in the movie about her life.
+Since the release of the 2017 film I, Tonya, fans have been extremely curious about figure skater Tonya Harding's life — especially the real-life events and people involved in the attack on her skating rival, Nancy Kerrigan.
+One of the main questions that comes up from this topic is about Harding's ex-husband, Jeff Gillooly, and where he is now.
+It turns out, he and Harding have since parted ways, but he did have some involvement in the movie about her life.

 In fact, the real Gillooly met with the actor who portrays him in the movie, Sebastian Stan.
 Here's how Stan remembers the encounter with Gillooly, according to an interview with Entertainment Weekly: "He picked the restaurant, so we went there, we sat down, and the first thing he said to me was, ‘So… why would anyone want to do this?’
 Like, ‘Why would you want to do this?
 Why would you want to be in this movie?'"